-Program statements belonging to dummy sections may be interspersed throughout the program or may be written as a unit.
-In either case, the appropriate DSECT instruction should precede each set of statements.
-When multiple DSECT instructions with the same name are encountered, the first is considered to initiate the dummy section and the rest to continue it.
+Program statements belonging to dummy sections may be interspersed throughout the program or may be written as a unit. either case, the appropriate DSECT instruction should precede each set of statements.
+When multiple DSECT instructions with the No other assembler or machine instructions same name are encountered, the first is precede a START instruction, since START, considered to initiate the dummy section and the rest to continue it.
 All assembler language instructions may occur within dummy sections.

 Symbols that name statements in a dummy section may be used in USING instructions.
-Therefore, they may be used in program elements (e.g., machine-instructions and data definitions) that specify storage addresses.
+Therefore, they may be used in program elements (e.g., machine-instructions and definitions) that specify storage addresses.
 An example illustrating the use of a dummy section appears subsequently under "Addressing Dummy Sections."

-Note: A symbol that names a statement in a dummy section may be used in an A-type address constant only if it is paired with another symbol (with the opposite sign) from the same dummy section.
+Note: A symbol that names a statement in a dummy section may be used in an A-type address constant only if it is paired with another symbol (with the opposite sign) # from the same dummy section.